Lindsey scores 25 to lead Northwestern over DePaul 62-60

 Northwestern took its first lead since 16-14 on Isiah Brown's 3-pointer with 12:04 left for a 44-43 edge.
 Lindsey's 3 extended the Wildcats' lead to 51-47 during a 20-8 run.

-Strus hit a 3 to pull DePaul within a point with 3:44 remaining.
+Strus hit a 3 to pull DePaul within 1 with 3:42 remaining.
 Jordan Ash scored after a turnover to stretch the Wildcats' lead to 57-54.

 Lindsey nailed a jumper with 1:36 left and a 3 for a five-point edge with 55 seconds remaining.

-"My team needed me to hit shots and close the game, so that's what I did," Lindsey said.

 Strus made three free throws with 35 seconds left to pull DePaul within two before Northwestern turned the ball over.
-Eli Cain — who shot 1 for 10 — missed a driving layup at the buzzer for the Blue Demons.
+Eli Cain missed a driving layup at the buzzer for the Blue Demons.

-"We wanted to get the ball in (Strus') hands," DePaul coach Dave Leitao said.
-"For reasons, I've got to look at the film whether he was open or not open, whatever the case may be, he didn't get it."

 Strus set his previous career high of 24 on Dec.
 9 against UIC.